cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * **5**: Definite or Ordinary RF
 * **7**: Marked RF
 * **9**: Exceptional RF

-### A score of –1 to 1 is consistent with disorganized attachment.
-A score of less than 3 is consistent with disorganized status or dismissing or anxious-

 **Attachment Security and Reflective Functioning (RF)**